 Whenever we talk about Jay from a career perspective, the thought is that he’s still in this pre-career phase, just waiting to start his “real” career.
 He’s 30 years old now and he can’t be a bartender forever, right?
 Most people imagine that he’ll open up his own restaurant one day and that’s sort of the direction he’s been leaning as well.
 I’ve always thought, instead of trying to “start” his career now, maybe he should just consider retiring.

 So is it really possible that a guy who’s been bartending for his entire working career could really be in a position to retire at age 30?
 Theoretically, I think yes.

-As a caveat, I have to admit that all of the numbers I use here are a complete estimate.
+As a caveat, I have to admit that all of the numbers I use here are an estimate.
 Like most people, Jay doesn’t talk about money with his friends very often.
 And even though I love to talk about money on this blog, I can’t just go around asking people how much money they make or what they’ve got saved up.
-The primary purpose of this post is as a thought exercise and to help us think outside the box.
+The primary purpose of this post is to use it as a thought exercise and to help us think outside the box.

 With that said, I do know two things that are definitely true about Jay:

 - He doesn’t spend a lot of money.